What makes a life well lived?

 - Community: Feeling safe and connected; having pride in your communities.

 A few specific topics and strategies to care for yourself are offered below.
 Find the strategies that work for you and keep doing them every day.
 Demonstrating care for yourself and others is especially critical during these challenging times of social distancing.
-We encourage you to try out as many of the ideas below as possible in the coming weeks.
+We encourage you to try out as many of the ideas below as possible.